cartabinaria/cartabinaria.github.io/content/en/wiki/progetti-ausiliari/fileseeker.md

 - [GitHub Repository](https://github.com/cartabinaria/fileseeker)

 ## Description
-`fileseeker` is a WebDAV adapter for the resources available on CartaBinaria.
+`fileseeker` is a WebDAV adapter for the resources available on [Risorse](https://risorse.vercel.app/).
-It exposes all of CartaBinaria's content through a WebDAV server.
+It exposes all of Risorse's content via a WebDAV server.
-For more information on the WebDAV protocol, see [webdav.org](http://www.webdav.org/).
+For more informations on the WebDAV protocol, see [webdav.org](http://www.webdav.org/).

 The program is essentially structured into two main components:
 - periodic updating of the filesystem's resources